 The cold and often cruel - Toronto winter gives us all the more reason to fully appreciate and soak up one of the most enchanting green spaces in the city while we can!
 What a perfect way to escape the stresses of the day!
 Instead of heading to a windowless gym and hopping on a staionary treadmill, head out to one of Toronto's many parks for some fresh air and exercise - I guarantee it won't feel like a chore!

 Wouldn’t it be great to have the Belt Line Trail just steps away from your home?
 How about looking onto its lush landscape from the balcony above, which overlooks the Walter Saunders Memorial Park?

-This will be the reality for the new owner of A Fresh Factory Redux In The Historic Art Deco Forest Hill Lofts, offered for $599,000!
+This is the reality for the new owner of A Fresh Factory Redux In The Historic Art Deco Forest Hill Lofts - NOW SOLD!